opulencephp/docs/sessions.md

 On the next request, the data in "formErrors" will be deleted.
 Want to extend the lifetime of the flash data by one more request?
 Use `reflash()`.

 <h2 id="session-handlers">Session Handlers</h2>
 **Session handlers** are what actually read and write session data from some form of storage, eg text files, cache, or cookies.
+All RDev handlers implement `\SessionHandlerInterface` (built-into PHP).
 Typically, they read and write session data using [middleware](#middleware).
 The following are session handlers built-into RDev:

 * `RDev\Sessions\Handlers\FileSessionHandler`
   * Stores session data to plain-text files